refx-online/refxupdater.sh/README.md

-# refxupdater.sh
-refx updater for macos/linux
+# ONLY RUN IN THE GAME DIRECTORY